 Reference ODOT’s Standard Drawings for additional guidance.

 For projects on or along state highways, ODOT’s Curb Ramp Process policy and procedures for the design and construction of sidewalks and ramps shall be followed, including the use of all ODOT forms.
-For projects on a local facility, ODOT’s process must be followed unless the LPA has an ODOT-approved ADA design, design exception, and inspection processes in place.
+For projects on a local facility, ODOT’s process must be followed unless the LPA has ODOT-approved ADA design, design exception, and inspection processes in place.

 Drainage and Hydraulic Design